lct-rug-2022/edos-2023/README.md

 python training/dont_stop_pretraining/train.py --task-name=2M_hate --batch-size=24 --max-epochs=5 --eval-steps=10000 --preprocessing-mode=basic
 ```

-`training/dont_stop_pretraining/train.py` also contains other customizable parameters.
+Use `python training/dont_stop_pretraining/train.py --help` or check the file to see other customizable parameters.

 ### Fine-tuning

-To finetune local or Huggingface Hub available pretrained models on EDOS task A, B, or C:
+To finetune any local or Huggingface Hub available pretrained models on EDOS task A, B, or C:
 ```shell
 python training/finetuning/train.py --base-model="roberta-large" --edos-task=A --config-name="updated-large"
 ```
 where `base-model` is the name of the pretrained model (local or using Hugginface Hub), `edos-task` is the task to train on (A, B, C), and `config-name` is the name of the config in `training/finetuning/edos_eval_params.json`.

+Use `python training/finetuning/train.py --help` or check the file to see other customizable parameters.

 ### Multi-task learning